Why are some footballers vaccine hesitant & what happens next?

 Football authorities want players to be double vaccinated, with the Premier League considering whether to "reward" clubs whose coronavirus vaccination rates are high.

-As of last week, the squads of only seven clubs in the top flight were more than 50% fully vaccinated.
+As of two weeks ago, the squads of only seven clubs in the top flight were more than 50% fully vaccinated.

 One of those is Wolves, who confirmed to BBC Sport that, since July, 100% of their first team players and staff have been fully vaccinated.